Tuesday, February 25, 2025

 Deeping Cave is a cavern in Kryptgarden Forest on the Sword Coast North.
 It is the lair of the ancient green dragon Claugiyliamatar, a.k.a.
 Old Gnawbone, but its name comes from local humans, who named it for some forgotten reason before Old Gnawbone arrived.

 Deeping Cave lies in Kryptgarden Forest, at the end of a deep ravine that runs from one of the mountains that bounds the old, thickly grown woods to the north.
 Several tombs and abandoned dwarfholds, including the infamous ruins known as Southkrypt, are in the nearby mountains.
 The cave's entrance is rumored to be at the end of a gloomy vine-filled gully that contained old oaks and duskwoods, although no one is quite sure since no one has been foolish enough to investigate.
-The cave is close enough to civilization that it is likely to be discovered by adventurers eventually.

 Old Gnawbone's lair contains creeping phosphorescent lichens, giant toadstools, and hanging mosses draped over more than a dozen statues of imperious human women (mostly warriors) looted from tombs.
 At the back, Old Gnawbone rests in the dark on her bed of coins (which isn't that much for a dragon of her stature, since she values other things more).
 She also has an alcove with her glowing crystal balls where she spent hours scrying.